adrien-matta/nptool/README.md

 $ ./NPAnalysis -D Example1.detector -R RunToTreat.txt -O Example1
 ````

 This will produce the analysed tree located in $NPTOOL/Outputs/Analysis/Example1.root.
-You can display the result of the simulation using root:
+You can then display the result of the simulation using root:
 ````
 $ root ShowResult.C
 ````

 You should be able to see the light particle identification, the light particle kinematical line and the associated excitation nergy spectrum.

+The Example1 input files and NPAnalysis project are simple basis that can be used to start doing your own simulations.

 THIS FILE IS UNDER DEVELOPMENT